 We have teamed up with community providers to support the identification of the deteriorating patient.
-We continue working closely with each CCG to help raise the profile of NEWS2 across the different settings.
-We have some brilliant examples of NEWS being used in practice.
+We continue working closely with each system to help raise the profile of NEWS2 across the different settings.
+Read our examples of NEWS being used in practice.

 We have established the West of England Learning Disabilities Collaborative, made up of professionals, experts by experience, families and carers.
 By applying our learning from the region-wide rollout of NEWS, we aim to reduce premature mortality and improve health outcomes for people with learning disabilities.

 NEWS in primary care

 If you are an EMIS user you have access to a NEWS template.
-This video explains how to set up: watch here.
-We also have a template available in SystemOne, please email email@example.com for more information.
+This video explains how to set it up.

 Tying all of this work together, we have run various collaborative cross-sector learning set events with hundreds of attendees from healthcare providers across the region and beyond.